Alexandremerancienne/CarsAPI/README.md

-# CarsApi: A simple REST API for cars
+# CarsApi: A simple Python REST API for cars
-CarsAPI is a RESTful API designed for users to manage cars.
+CarsAPI is a Python RESTful API designed for users to manage cars.

 # Authentication